Lisa Yamanaka

-Lisa Jai Yamanaka is a Canadian actress.
-She is known as the voice of Wanda Li in The Magic School Bus and Yoko in Timothy Goes to School.
-Yamanaka is also known for her work on Babar and Resident Evil 2.
+Lisa Jai Yamanaka is a Japanese Canadian actress.
+She is best known as the voice of Wanda Li in The Magic School Bus, and Sherry Birkin in the 1998 video game Resident Evil 2.
+Her other roles include Yoko in Timothy Goes to School, and Isabelle in the Babar series.
 She is also credited as Lisa Boynton and Lisa Jai.

 Career

 Yamanaka was born in Toronto, Ontario, Canada, where she stayed until 2008 until she moved to Los Angeles, California before moving back to Toronto in 2011.
 She attended Central Commerce Collegiate Institute in Toronto, Ontario.

 Yamanaka was awarded the Unsung Hero Award by the City of Toronto 2012 for her advocacy work in diversity in the mainstream media.

 She debuted her first theatre production in the city of Watts, California as Isela Sanchez in Lynn Manning's 'The Unrequited: A tale between two Worlds' with Cornerstone Theater and Watts Village Theater.

 She has also become an advocate for disabled actors, having developed rheumatoid arthritis.
 As of 2018, Yamanaka focuses her time on theatre, independent films, and advocacy.
 She is also a published poet and spoken-word artist, having performed at the inaugural event Poetic Fashion.
 She has also performed spoken word in Los Angeles, New York, and Swaziland.